 Additionally, you can also use a disinfectant wipe to gently clean off a glass display.
 This will remove any bacteria left on the screen, which could be transferred onto your fingers.

 Make sure you treat your screen with care, as even light pressure can cause discoloration or dead pixels.
 Your screen will need replacing if this happens.
-Review our complete guide on how much it costs to repair a laptop screen.

 Important Reminders Before Cleaning Fingerprints Off Your Laptop Screen